mmdsamadqureshi/Machine-Leaning-Projects/README.md

 # Machine-Leaning-Projects
+I am Making these 5 projects, which will help us understanding MCHINE LEARNING Concept like:
-After completing these 5 projects, you'll understand: • The difference between Classification and Regression • How to split data for training and testing • Evaluating model performance with metrics • Cleaning and preparing real-world data • Processing both images and text for ML
+• The difference between Classification and Regression
+• How to split data for training and testing
+• Evaluating model performance with metrics
+• Cleaning and preparing real-world data
+• Processing both images and text for ML